PatrikCesnek/MusicPlayerDemo/README.md

 <h3>Current problems:</h3>

-- [x] Player does not play the song when it appears, user has to click play
+- [x] There's a bug where if user is offline, downloaded songs work as expected, yet undownloaded songs have a bug where they either do not show player slider or if there's downloaded song playing it shows that song, just paused